IMOP-lab/CodimNet/README.md

 Figure 5: Comparison of CodimNet and other methods for AD diagnosis on the CAUEEG dataset using a fixed hold-out validation approach with EEG data.

+CodimNet attaining peak performance across key classification metrics—Acc (76.27\%), AUC (85.27\%), and Sp (88.28\%)—outperforming its closest competitor, EEGNet, with a Se enhancement of 0.29 percentage points, an F1-score improvement of 2.07 percentage points, and a G-Mean augmentation of 1.89 percentage points, indicative of its enhanced robustness in mitigating class imbalance effects intrinsic to medical datasets.

 ### Models Evaluation Using Cross-Validation

 ![](tables/Four-Fold%20Cross-Validation.jpg)